Peeva Universal Scanner V3

 Destron BIT-level decoding:

 The Destron bit-level decoding is FSK with mark and space frequencies of f0/8=15.6kHz and f0/10=12.5kHz.
 So, using the 5th order low pass filter MAX7414, we can achieve attenuation of 100dB/Decade.
 The cut-off frequency is set at fc=14kHz.
-We can observe below signal’s amplitude changes based on its frequency in figure 31.
+We can observe below the signal’s amplitude changes based on its frequency in figure 31.

-Figure 31: Destron FSK decoding using LPF
+Destron FSK decoding using LPF

 Actual Destron transponder data observed in the lab:

-In figure 31, we can observe the actual output of the Destron transponders, thereby both the mar and space frequencies of 15.6kHz and 12.5kHz respectively.
+We can observe the actual output of the Destron transponders, thereby both the mar and space frequencies of 15.6kHz and 12.5kHz respectively.

 Practically, the signal we observe after we demodulate the received AM signal is FSK encoded data.
 Using the same notation mentioned in the ISO document, thereby, representing H=12 cycles of f0/8= 15.6kHz each cycle and L=10 cycles of f0/10= 12.5kHz each cycle.
 We can first detect the header, which will be “HLHLHLHLHHHLLLHL” followed by 5 octets and 5 parity bits.
 Starting from MSB, the first bit is a parity bit followed by octet respectively.